system76/tech-docs/src/models/meer7/repairs.md

 ### Steps to remove the optional I/O add-on:

+1. Follow the steps above to [remove the bottom panel](#removing-the-bottom-panel).
-1. Disconnect the module's ribbon cable by flipping the black latches up and pulling the ribbon out of the connectors on either side.
+2. Disconnect the module's ribbon cable by flipping the black latches up and pulling the ribbon out of the connectors on either side.

 ![I/O expansion module (internal view)](./img/expansion-module-internal.webp)

-2. Unscrew the M.2 screw holding the expansion module's adapter into the M.2 2242 slot and remove the adapter.
+3. Unscrew the M.2 screw holding the expansion module's adapter into the M.2 2242 slot and remove the adapter.
-3. Unscrew the two screws holding the expansion module in from the back of the system.
+4. Unscrew the two screws holding the expansion module in from the back of the system.

 ![I/O expansion module (external view)](./img/expansion-module-external.webp)

-4. Lift the expansion module out of the system.
+5. Lift the expansion module out of the system.
     - When reinstalling the expansion module, the side labeled `BTM` should face outwards (so it will point down towards the bottom of the machine once the system is upright).

 ### Steps to remove the expansion slot placeholder:

+1. Follow the steps above to [remove the bottom panel](#removing-the-bottom-panel).
-1. Unscrew the two screws holding the expansion slot placeholder in from the back of the system.
+2. Unscrew the two screws holding the expansion slot placeholder in from the back of the system.

 ![Expansion slot placeholder](./img/expansion-placeholder.webp)

-2. Lift the expansion slot placeholder out of the system.
+3. Lift the expansion slot placeholder out of the system.
     - When reinstalling the slot placeholder, the side labeled `BTM` should face outwards (so it will point down towards the bottom of the machine once the system is upright).

 ## Removing the motherboard: